 Fortunately, the expensive days do pass.
 Almost like magic, on December 26th, costs drop.
 Most of the eCommerce marketers have spent their budgets, sold their inventory, and consider the year done.

 This is when non-eCommerce marketers – like games and mobile apps – have their heyday.
 They will enjoy some of the most efficient CPMs of the year from December 26th through to Valentine’s Day on February 14, 2020.

 Take advantage of the drop in CPIs and influx inventory from December 26th through Valentine’s Day by using “Auction Sales.”
 After Christmas is also a great time to target new device users, and device-specific creative can often get you an extra bump in relevance.
 Of course, if you want to dominate the bidding during these magic days, you’ll have to have set aside some budget ahead of time.

 4. Focus on Mobile.

 Everybody knows mobile traffic now exceeds desktop traffic.
 But many marketers still believe “mobile traffic doesn’t convert”.
 Or, at least that it does not convert as well as desktop traffic.

 That might no longer be true.

 A study of Google Shopping ads revealed a dramatic increase in mobile conversion rates in the last few years.
-The conversion rates for shoppers who begin and end their buyer’s journeys on mobile devices has increased by 252%.
+The conversion rates for shoppers who begin and end their buyer’s journeys on mobile devices have increased by 252%.